LewisTowart/tech258-lewis-cicd/Documents/CI-CD.md

 http://3.9.14.9:8080/github-webhook/

 Finally you are going to want to select when you want this webhook to trigger in this case just select push event for now.
-Also select the box that says active to deliver event deatils when the hook is triggered.
+Also select the box that says active to deliver event details when the hook is triggered.

-You can now return to creating your Jenkins build as the webhook will be assocaited with it if you've used the corresponding link.
+You can now return to creating your Jenkins build as the webhook will be associated with it if you've used the corresponding link.